Sato i Tanaka

 This is a stronger fit for diners specifically interested in Japanese-Mediterranean fusion than for guests who want a more familiar alternative.
 If the group is choosing among different Barcelona meals, La Paella de Su, L' Antica Pizzeria Da Michele, Cafè del Centre, Bisavis, El Boliche del Gordo Cabrera can be considered as other options, depending on what the table wants.

-The value case cannot be reduced to a verified price point here, because no price information is confirmed.
-The clearer way to frame Sato i Tanaka is by cuisine and ownership: it is a Barcelona restaurant from Ryuta Sato and Aki Tanaka with a Japanese-Mediterranean fusion identity.
+The value case is best framed by cuisine and ownership: it is a Barcelona restaurant from Ryuta Sato and Aki Tanaka with a Japanese-Mediterranean fusion identity.
 That makes it useful when the table wants a meal with a defined culinary direction.

 Recognition adds confidence, but the appeal is still practical